bryanl/workshop-php-bootstrap/README.md

 This workshop is intended to get the participant familiar with deploying PHP applications using DigitalOcean.
 Topics are becoming familiar with DigitalOcean's API, and utilizing Docker.

-The goal of this workshop is to guide the participant through deploying a PHP app using three different technologies to DigitalOcean.
+The goal of this workshop is to guide the participant through deploying a PHP app using two different technologies to DigitalOcean.

 ## Requirements